umbraco/UmbracoDocs/10/umbraco-cms/extending/health-check/README.md

   * **Content/MIME Sniffing Protection (id: `1CF27DB3-EFC0-41D7-A1BB-EA912064E071`)** - checks that your site contains a header used to protect against Multipurpose Internet Mail Extensions (MIME) sniffing vulnerabilities
   * **Cookie hijacking and protocol downgrade attacks Protection (HSTS) (id: `E2048C48-21C5-4BE1-A80B-8062162DF124`)** - checks if your HTTPS site contains the Strict-Transport-Security Header (HSTS).
 If not - adds with a default of 18 weeks
   * **Cross-site scripting Protection (id: `F4D2B02E-28C5-4999-8463-05759FA15C3A`)** - checks for the presence of the X-XSS-Protection-header
-  * **Excessive Headers (id: `92ABBAA2-0586-4089-8AE2-9A843439D577`)** - checks to ensure that various headers that can provide details about the technology used to build and host the website have been removed
+  * **Excessive Headers (id: `92ABBAA2-0586-4089-8AE2-9A843439D577`)** - checks to ensure that specific headers that can provide details about the technology used to build and host the website have been removed
   * **HTTPS Configuration (id: `EB66BB3B-1BCD-4314-9531-9DA2C1D6D9A7`)** - to determine if the current site is running on a secure connection
   * **UseHttps check** - when the site is running on HTTPS, `Umbraco.Cms.Core.Configuration.Models.GlobalSettings.UseHttps` needs to be enabled to secure the backoffice.
 The setting can be found under `Umbraco:CMS:Global` in the `appsettings.json` file
 * Category **Services**